NadeNa720/oliwka_translater/README.md

 ## Notes
 - Part-of-speech grouping uses expanded heuristics for Russian and Spanish endings plus phrase detection to better sort verbs/nouns/adjectives/adverbs.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
-- Translation uses DeepSeek exclusively now.
+- Translation uses DeepSeek exclusively now with a structured JSON response that yields translation, part of speech, and two unique examples per word/phrase.
 Set `DEEPSEEK_API_KEY` so translations can run (the UI banner shows whether the key is detected).
 - SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.